vahlunten/analyzer-ts/docs/analysis.md

 5. XHR request containing the keywords are then replicated using __got-scraping__ library with different sets of headers.

-## Planned features
+# Planned features
-* Generating a web scraper code
+* Generating a web scraper code or page function to be used with the generic APify crawlers